Roman Matoušek

 Roman Matoušek (23 May 1964 – 8 January 2020) was a Czech speedway rider.
 He earned 26 international caps for the Czechoslovakia national speedway team.

 Speedway career

-Matoušek was the champion of the Czechoslovakia, winning the Czechoslovakian Individual Speedway Championship in 1988.
+Matoušek was the champion of the Czechoslovakia, winning the Czechoslovak Individual Speedway Championship in 1988.

-He rode in the top tier of British Speedway from 1986, when he joined Ipswich Witches He later rode for Coventry Bees despite a failed bid by Bradford Dukes. and Sheffield Tigers.
+Matoušek rode in the top tier of British Speedway from 1986, when he joined Ipswich Witches.
+He later rode for Coventry Bees despite a failed bid by Bradford Dukes. and Sheffield Tigers.

-In 1987, he represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.
+In 1987, Matoušek represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.